Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 DispatchQueue.main.async {

-// Operate UIView, switch back to the main thread
+// Operate on UIView, switch back to the main thread

 let size = self.imageView.frame.size